mofosyne/QuickMathJS/quickmathjscli/readme.md

 A simple CLI application that reads mathematical expressions from a file, evaluates them using MathJS, and then overwrites the same file with the results.

+This is based off QuickMathJS WebCalc, but simplified for cli purpose.

 ## Requirements

 - Node.js